 This paper considers a new class of stochastic games in which the state is hidden information.
-We find that, very generally, the feasible and individually rational payoff set is invariant to the initial belief in the limit as the discount factor goes to one.
-Then we introduce the idea of random blocks and prove the folk theorem.
+We find that the folk theorem holds when the feasible and individually rational payoffs are invariant to the initial prior.
+Then we find sufficient conditions for this payoff invariance condition.